skulpt/skulpt/lists.rst

 Lists and ``for`` loops
 -----------------------

-It is also possible to perform **list traversal** using iteration by item as well as iteration by position.
+It is also possible to perform **list traversal** using iteration by item as well as iteration by index.

 .. activecode:: chp09_03a